kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 ### §27.399   Dual control system.

-Each dual primary flight control system must be designed to withstand the loads that result when pilot forces of 0.75 times those obtained under §27.395 are applied—
+Each dual primary flight control system must be designed to withstand the loads that result when pilot forces of 0.75 times those obtained under [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.395   Control system.|§27.395]] are applied—

 \(a\) In opposition; and